code-pushup/cli/packages/plugin-lighthouse/README.md

 For a complete guide on Lighthouse configuration read the [official documentation on configuring](https://github.com/GoogleChrome/lighthouse/blob/main/docs/configuration.md)

-> [!NOTE]
+> [!TIP]
-> If you are used to work with the Lighthouse CLI you would pass flags like this:
+> If you are not used to work with the Lighthouse CLI you would pass a config like this:
 > `lighthouse --config-path=path/to/custom-config.js https://example.com`
 >
 > And in a separate file you would place the following object: